Obtaining evidence using section 20 powers

 27. Each item must be uniquely identified by a label and recorded, using the proper containers, packing, labels and seals.
 The labels should state the premises of origin, a description of the sample, a number (if there is more than one sample), the date, and your name and title.

-28. Samples are dealt with in more detail in "Expert Evidence".
+28. Samples (link to sample section within site visits page) are dealt with in more detail in "Expert Evidence".

 31. So far as possible, you should retain enough of the item to facilitate further independent tests.
 If this is not possible, you should video, photograph or otherwise record the test to ensure that the results can be proved in court.